← Back to home

 Checkout is one of the most sensitive parts of the buying experience — even small changes risk impacting conversion.
 We had to address long-standing friction without alienating existing customers or introducing new risks.

+Every design change had to balance innovation with the proven elements that customers relied on.
 Multiple teams owned different parts of checkout, requiring tight cross-functional coordination and alignment across product, engineering, legal, and operations.

 Best Buy checkout redesign interface

-What I Did
+What I did

 I led a cross-functional effort from research to delivery.
 I oversaw user research, guided the design process, and managed stakeholder alignment at every stage.